 In addition to having laws that address general issues like repairs and security deposits, most states, including Montana, grant rights and responsibilities about things like lock changes and a landlord’s right to entry.
 See the topics below for more information.

-Landlord Right to Entry in Montana
+Landlord Right To Entry in Montana

 Montana landlords have the right to enter rental property for maintenance, inspections, and property showings.
 They usually must give at least 24 hours of advance notice before entering.
 There is no requirement for permission or advance notice in emergency situations.

-Rent Collection & Related Fees in Montana
+Rent Collection and Related Fees in Montana

 The following laws apply to the collection of rent and related fees:

-• Grace Period: Landlords are not required to provide a grace period for the payment of rent before charging a late fee.
+- Grace Period: Landlords are not required to provide a grace period for the payment of rent before charging a late fee

-• Maximum Late Fee: No limit, but it must be mentioned in the lease agreement.
+- Maximum Late Fee: No limit, but it must be mentioned in the lease agreement

-• Rent Payment Methods: There is no state law governing which payment methods landlords may or may not accept for the payment of rent.
+- Rent Payment Methods: There is no state law governing which payment methods landlords may or may not accept for the payment of rent

-• Rent Receipt: Not required.
+- Rent Receipt: Not required

 Small Claims Court in Montana